Last Updated: January 24, 2023

 - : Standard for PHB wizard subclasses.
 Strangely, this feature incentivizes you to use your two free spells learned per level to learn literally anything except spells from your favorite school.

 If you’re looking for an easy way to charge the ward, consider the Eldritch Initiate feat to get Armor of Shadows.
 Armor of Shadows allows you to cast Mage Armor on yourself at will, allowing you to fully charge the ward whenever you have a few minutes to repeatedly cast Mage Armor in order to charge it.
-If you want something less abusive, remember that the points never go away so if you have a day where you’re not actively fighting things all day you can waste spell slots on random abjuration spells to charge your ward in order to prepare yourself for when you’ll need it.

 : A great source of what